nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### Why not introduce a mechanism to rotate the baking key altogether?

 We rejected the baking key rotation feature due to its intrusiveness.
-In particular, it would require all delegations to be changed.
+In particular, it would require all delegations to be changedm touching various parts of the storage, each time such operation runs.

-#### Why not change the encoding of the baking key to something different than a `tz` address such as `BAKxxx`
+#### Why not change the encoding of the baking key to something different than a `tz` address such as `BAKxxx` or `SG1xxx`?

 This change would be disruptive in the community and mandate a lot of changes in tooling.
 We feel it is a useless distraction.